The Caldwell Scholars Program is a nationally recognized program that provides intellectual enrichment and scholarships for top honor students.

 The seminars, identified by the “Sc” prefix in the course bulletin, are offered each fall and spring semester.
 Participating students must maintain full-time status and complete two seminars with a minimum grade of B before doing their Honors Project.
 Seminars may be used to satisfy a core requirement of the department of the faculty member teaching the course.

 Seminars investigate human experience from multiple perspectives of different disciplines.
 Courses are cycled for variety and taught by full-time faculty from various departments.
 They are designed to encourage independent thinking and student participation.
 Enrollment is limited.

 The Honors Project is a three-credit independent study, SC 405, that may be either a research or creative endeavor.
 The topic is proposed by the student with the assistance of a project advisor of the student’s choice.
 The topic must then be approved by the Advisory Board of the program.

-Full-time students who have a 3.3 grade-point-average and who have completed at least one semester at Caldwell College may apply to the program.
+Full-time students who have a 3.3 grade-point-average and who have completed at least one semester at Caldwell University may apply to the program.
 The program is open to all levels of students except seniors.
 Traditional, transfer, and continuing education students are encouraged to submit an application and to schedule an interview with the Director.

 Students must maintain full-time status and a 3.3 GPA to remain in the program, and must meet each semester with the Director.
 They must also participate in any lectures or trips sponsored by the program.
 Each spring there is a group presentation by those completing their Honors Projects, the Scholars Forum.